rphle/numfu/README.md

 ./scripts/tests.sh
 ```

+## Contributing

+Got an idea or found a bug?
+Please [open an issue](https://github.com/dr-lego/numfu/issues) to report bugs or suggest features.

+Want to contribute code?
+Check out existing issues and take a look at [TODO.md](TODO.md) for open tasks.
+Don't forget to run all tests before committing (see above section)!

+Pull requests are welcome!

 ## License

 This project is licensed under the GNU General Public License - see the [LICENSE](LICENSE) file for details.